Death to America: Interpretation and meaning

-Hussein al Hamran, head of Foreign Relations for Ansar Allah (Houthis), said: "Regarding the words 'Death to America', we mean American politics, not the American people."
+Hussein al-Hamran, head of Foreign Relations for Ansar Allah (Houthis), said: "Regarding the words 'Death to America', we mean American politics, not the American people".
 Ali al-Bukhayti, a former spokesperson and official media face of the Houthis, said: "We do not really want death to anyone.
-The slogan is simply against the interference of those governments [i.e. US, and Israel]."
-Rouhani also dismissed the literal interpretation of the slogan, stating that the slogan is to express opposition to US intrusive policies rather than hatred against American people.
+The slogan is simply against the interference of those governments [i.e. the U.S., and Israel]".
+Rouhani also dismissed the literal interpretation of the slogan, stating that the slogan is to express opposition to U.S. intrusive policies rather than hatred against American people.